VR-25/acc/README.md

 ## TIPS

+### _Always_ Limit the Charging Current If Your Battery is Old and/or Tends to Discharge Too Fast

+This extends the battery's lifespan and may even _reduce_ its discharge rate.

+750-1000mA is a good range for regular use.

+500mA is a comfortable minimum - and also very compatible.

+If your device does not support custom current limits, use a dedicated ("slow") power adapter.

 ### Current and Voltage Based Charging Control

 Enabled by setting charging_switch=milliamps or charging_switch=3700 (millivolts) (e.g., `acc -s s=0`, `acc -s s=250`, `acc -s s=3700`, `acc -ss` (wizard)).